w3f/polkadot-spec/docs/chapter-anv.md

 ###### Definition -def-num- Collator {#defn-collator}

-A collator is a parachain node that sends parachain blocks, known as candidates ([Definition 131](chapter-anv#defn-candidate)), to the relay chain validators.
+A collator is a parachain node that sends parachain blocks, known as candidates ([Definition -def-num-ref-](chapter-anv#defn-candidate)), to the relay chain validators.
 The relay chain validators are not concerned how the collator works or how it creates candidates.

 ###### Definition -def-num- Candidate {#defn-candidate}

-A candidate is a submitted parachain block ([Definition 132](chapter-anv#defn-para-block)) to the relay chain validators.
+A candidate is a submitted parachain block ([Definition -def-num-ref-](chapter-anv#defn-para-block)) to the relay chain validators.
 A parachain block stops being referred to as a candidate as soon it has been finalized.

 ###### Definition -def-num- Parachain Block {#defn-para-block}